New Youth Protection Training Requirements

 Currently, the training is only available through my.Scouting.org.
 This training is replacing all previous Youth Protection trainings and will become the one training all adults complete.
 The previous versions of trainings have been removed from my.Scouting.org already.

-It is the Council’s goal to have every leader complete the training and earn a 75% on the quiz by April 30, 2018.
 All new as well as current volunteers must complete the updated training.

 The training has 3 modules and a final quiz that must be completed: